 The best for MTB is the ISO 584 with 27.5-inches to fit rims of 650B, and another sizing is the 27-inch ISO 559, popular for the modern mountain bike.
 When buying mountain bike tires, the width is not as important as the diameter.

-However, the typical size for a mountain bike ranges from 2.0 to 2.4 in inches and works well for trail cyclists and cross-country.
+However, the typical size for mountain bikes range from 2.0 to 2.4 in inches and works well for trail cyclists and cross-country.

-As you can see, it is possible to put road, smooth, and narrow tires on a mountain bike.
+As you can see, it is possible to fit mountain bikes with road, smooth, and narrow tires.
 While many cyclists prefer a thin wheel, it all comes down to different things.

 Using a wider tire helps increase the air volume and made for cycling on loose terrain, providing comfort.
 At the same time, narrow wheels give you a great experience on cycling hard surfaces for better balance, lower weight, and performance.